lantoli/terraform-provider-lantoli/docs/data-sources/advanced_clusters.md

 * `oplog_min_retention_hours` - Minimum retention window for cluster's oplog expressed in hours.
 A value of null indicates that the cluster uses the default minimum oplog window that MongoDB Cloud calculates.
 * `sample_size_bi_connector` - Number of documents per database to sample when gathering schema information.
 Defaults to 100.
 Available only for Atlas deployments in which BI Connector for Atlas is enabled.
 * `sample_refresh_interval_bi_connector` - Interval in seconds at which the mongosqld process re-samples data to create its relational schema.
 The default value is 300.
 The specified value must be a positive integer.
 Available only for Atlas deployments in which BI Connector for Atlas is enabled.
+* `default_max_time_ms` - Default time limit in milliseconds for individual read operations to complete.
+This option corresponds to the [defaultMaxTimeMS(https://www.mongodb.com/docs/upcoming/reference/cluster-parameters/defaultMaxTimeMS/) cluster parameter.
+This parameter is supported only for MongoDB version 8.0 and above.
+* `transaction_lifetime_limit_seconds` - (Optional) Lifetime, in seconds, of multi-document transactions.
+Defaults to 60 seconds.
+* `change_stream_options_pre_and_post_images_expire_after_seconds` - (Optional) The minimum pre- and post-image retention time in seconds.
+This parameter is only supported for MongoDB version 6.0 and above.
+Defaults to `-1`(off).
+* `tls_cipher_config_mode` - The TLS cipher suite configuration mode.
+Valid values include `CUSTOM` or `DEFAULT`.
+The `DEFAULT` mode uses the default cipher suites.
+The `CUSTOM` mode allows you to specify custom cipher suites for both TLS 1.2 and TLS 1.3.
+* `custom_openssl_cipher_config_tls12` - The custom OpenSSL cipher suite list for TLS 1.2.
+This field is only valid when `tls_cipher_config_mode` is set to `CUSTOM`.

+### pinned_fcv

+* `expiration_date` - Expiration date of the fixed FCV.
+This value is in the ISO 8601 timestamp format (e.g. "2024-12-04T16:25:00Z").
+* `version` - Feature compatibility version of the cluster.

 ## Attributes Reference